 Health response to the humanitarian crisis in Ukraine

-The humanitarian crisis in Ukraine has affected approximately 5 million people and led to the displacement of 1.6 million.
-Access to primary, secondary and emergency health-care services and medicines has been disrupted on both sides of the contact line.
-Of those affected, 3.8 million are currently in need of health services.
+The humanitarian crisis in Ukraine has affected 4.4 million people and led to the displacement of 1.6 million.
+Of those affected, 3.4 million are currently in need of humanitarian assistance.

 Health systems heavily disrupted